Last Updated on 4th February 2022 by Sophie Nadeau

 The Capital of the Emerald Isle is a buzzing, vibrant city filled with plenty of pubs, friendly locals, and lots of history.
 And while a weekend in the Irish capital is barely enough to scratch the surface, you’ll still begin to get a feel for Dublin.
-Here’s your ultimate guide to spending 2 days in Dublin; a guide and itinerary.
+Here’s your ultimate guide to spending 2 days in Dublin; a 48 hours travel guide and itinerary for the capital of the Emerald Isle.

 Day One in Dublin: Must-See Attractions & Tourist Hotspots